-On the other hand, some MainBoss users may work with multiple databases.
+MainBoss lets you create individual databases for separate maintenance organizations.
 For example, consider a property management company that serves several different clients.
 The management company may choose to create a different database for each client; in this way, costs and information for each client are kept separate from all other clients.